AdrianStankiewicz/FreshmanGuide/README.md

-## 🚀 FreshmanForce: Unleash Your University Potential
+# 🚀 FreshmanForce: Unleash Your University Potential
+### Group assignment at university to create an app for Freshman

 **Topic:**